-It is envisaged that the total cost of these repairs could be as much as £250,000.DEVELOPMENT GROUP
+In 2010 it was envisaged that the total cost of these repairs could be as much as £250,000.DEVELOPMENT GROUP

 St George's has served its local community since 1840 and we want to continue to do so in the future.
 In 1976 the Church was adapted to create rooms for community use.
-The Development Group will be looking at how to extend our use of the building, especially in the daytime.
+The Development Group are looking at how to extend our use of the building, especially in the daytime.

 Many smaller projects have been completed over the last few years, financed by a combination of grants and the generosity of our Congregation and friends :-

-Created a "Garden of Remembrance" for internment of ashes, located next to the south gate.
+- Created a "Garden of Remembrance" for internment of ashes, located next to the south gate.

 - Replaced the ceiling-mounted church lights with new low energy lights which allowed us to insulate the roof cavity, so to conserve heat.

-Relaid the main west path to make a safer and more attractive entrance into church
+- Relaid the main west path to make a safer and more attractive entrance into church